 Lynne Sullivan has served as a member of our Board of Directors since November 2015.
-Ms. Sullivan is currently the Chief Financial Officer for Compass Therapeutics, LLC, a biotechnology company ("Compass"), where she has worked since December 2018.
+Ms. Sullivan served as the Chief Financial Officer for Compass Therapeutics, LLC, a biotechnology company ("Compass"), from December 2018 to August 2019.
 Prior to Compass, Ms. Sullivan served as Biogen's Senior Vice President of Finance from 2016 to December 2018, where she also served as Vice President of Tax and Corporate Finance from February 2015 to March 2016 and Vice President of Tax from April 2008 to February 2015.
-Ms. Sullivan is currently a member of the board of directors of resTORbio, Inc., a public biopharmaceutical company.
+Ms. Sullivan is currently a member of the board of directors of resTORbio, Inc. and BiomX Inc., both of which are public biopharmaceutical companies.
+Ms. Sullivan also serves on the board of Inheris Biopharma, Inc., a private biopharmaceutical company.
 She received an M.S. in Taxation from Bentley University and a B.S.B.A. from Suffolk University.
 Ms. Sullivan was a Certified Public Account for over 20 years.
 Ms. Sullivan is qualified to serve on our Board of Directors because of her extensive experience in public accounting and financial expertise and her experience working in the healthcare sector.